boheling/focusPet/docs/ARCHITECTURE.md

 ## Overview

 focusPet is a Chrome browser extension that provides a delightful virtual pet overlay to help users stay focused and productive.
-The extension combines gamification elements with practical productivity features like reminders and focus tracking.
+The extension combines gamification elements with practical productivity features like reminders and focus tracking, with robust error handling and graceful degradation.

 ## System Architecture